Michael Wright (basketball): Professional career

 Wright was drafted as the 39th pick in the 2001 NBA draft by the New York Knicks.
 After not joining the Knicks or any other NBA team, Wright moved overseas and switched teams almost every season.
-He was one of 8 players selected in the 2001 NBA Draft who never played in a single NBA game.
+He was one of only eight players selected in the 2001 NBA Draft who never played in a single NBA game.

 Wright started with Polish league champions Śląsk Wrocław, that also participated in the Euroleague, moving to Spain's CB Granada the following year.

 After the team was relegated to the LEB (Spain's second division), Wright moved to Israel and signed with Hapoel Tel Aviv.
 A year later he signed with ALBA Berlin.

 In 2005, he moved to Beşiktaş Cola Turka of the Turkish Basketball League.
 He started the 2006–07 season in South Korea with Jeonju KCC Egis; in October signed with French and Euroleague's EB Pau Orthez.

 In May 2007, he moved back to Turkey and signed for Türk Telekom B.K.
 In September 2009 he has signed a contract with Turów Zgorzelec from Poland for the 2009–10 season.

 In July 2011, he returned to Türk Telekom B.K. for one season with an option for a second one.
 In the summer of 2012, he signed a contract with Mersin BB.

 On February 3, 2015, he signed with Cholet Basket of the French LNB Pro A. After averaging 1.7 points and 2 rebounds in 3 contests, Wright and Cholet parted ways.